MrKillerShaunBa/BajajPad/README.md

 # BajajPad
 ![image](/assets/no_bg.png)
 A handy macropad with a rotary encoder and an OLED display.
-This is created for the Hack Club HackPad V3 YSWS and this is my first time doin 3D modelling and making a PCB.
+This is created for the Hack Club HackPad V3 YSWS.

 ### Inspiration